 Last, enjoy a boat ride from Howrah to Shibpur and Howrah to Bagbazar ghat.
 And don’t forget to ride a yellow taxi/tram car from the Esplanade to Shyambazar.

-All in all, you’re more likely to spend a little over a hundred bucks for 3 days in Bohol if traveling solo, and way cheaper if you tag along with your friends.
-True enough, world-class unique destinations and experiences don’t have to be so expensive.
+Overall, you’re more likely to spend a little over a hundred bucks for 3 days in Bohol if traveling solo, and way cheaper if you tag along with your friends.
+True enough, world-class, unique destinations and experiences don’t have to be so expensive.

 See related travel guides for the Philippines:

 - 7 Ways to Zipline in the Philippines